codeparkhouston/info/201811-volunteers-in-class-needs.md

+---
+title: Volunteer in the Classroom with Code Park!
+layout: post
+---

 # About

 For Fall 2018 and early Spring 2019 semesters, Code Park is running code clubs and we need your help in the classroom!